ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 Privacy Pass architecture: Attestation and Issuance.
 These two network functions can be implemented by the same protocol participant, but can also be implemented separately.
 The Issuer is responsible for issuing tokens in response to requests from Clients.
-The Attester is responsible for attesting properties about the Client for which tokens are issued.
+The Attester is responsible for attesting to properties about the Client for which tokens are issued.
 The Issuer needs to be trusted by the server that later redeems the token.
 Attestation can be performed by the Issuer or by an Attester that is trusted by the Issuer.
-Clients might prefer to select different Attesters, separate from the Issuer, to be able to use preferred authentication methods or improve privacy by not directly communicating with an Issuer.
+Clients might prefer to select different Attesters, separate from the Issuer, to be able to use preferred authentication methods or to improve privacy by not directly communicating with an Issuer.
 Depending on the attestation, Attesters can store state about a Client, such as the number of overall tokens issued thus far.
 As an example of an Issuance protocol, in the original Privacy